Naval Health Clinic New England

 Naval Health Clinic New England is a medical clinic providing health care for the Navy that serves in the Northeast region.
 It is a part of Naval Station Newport.
 The clinic provides medical care to 70,000 beneficiaries.
 Despite the name, Naval Health Clinic New England should not be confused with a branch clinic.
-The command reports directly to Navy Medicine East, and itself maintains branch locations at Naval Submarine Base New London in Groton, Connecticut, NSA Saratoga Springs, and in Kittery, Maine.
+The command reports directly to Navy Medicine East, and itself maintains branch locations at Naval Submarine Base New London in Groton, Connecticut, NSF Saratoga Springs, and in Kittery, Maine.